 Why study this course

-Our highly respected PGCE primary course is designed with more than 120 days spent on school placement
+Our highly respected PGCE primary course is designed to exceed 120 days spent on school placement

 Placements are across at least two different school settings, which will enable you to make links between theory and practice

 BGU has almost 160 years of experience in education and upholds an excellent and long-standing national reputation within the field

 Our academic modules are designed to complement your time spent on school placement, and are designed to best prepare you for a career in teaching.

 The School Direct Training Programme is school-led initial teacher training.
 School Direct is available in primary and secondary schools across England and offers a training route to achieving qualified teacher status (QTS).
 Through our partnerships, there are training places available in a range of areas.

 Click here for more information on our current School Direct partnership schools.

 There are two separate School Direct training options:

 An employment-based route available to high-quality graduates with relevant experience.
 You will apply to a cluster of schools via the DfE, and be based in a home school for the majority of your course.
 You will undertake a placement in an alternative school.

 An employment-based route available to high-quality graduates with at least three years’ work experience who will earn a salary whilst they train.
 Click the below links for important information about this course including additional costs, resources and key policies for both the Primary and Secondary courses.
 You will undertake a placement in an alternative school.